WiFi Calling: Everything You Need to Know

 • Works with All North American Wireless Carriers

 You don’t need to stop at every available hotspot when on the go to make a call.
-The Drive Reach can blanket your vehicle's cabin with strong cell signal relatively everywhere.
+The Bolton Velocity Vehicle can blanket your vehicle's cabin with strong cell signal relatively everywhere.

-It features up to +50 dB gain and 2x more uplink than other boosters in its class.
-This allows farther reach to towers and great signal amplification.
+It features up to +50 dB gain and higher uplink than other boosters in its class.
+This allows farther reach to cell towers and great signal amplification.
 You can make calls, send texts, and use the GPS from the comfort of your vehicle.

 Does My Carrier Support WiFi Calling?

 Most likely.
 All US carriers (AT&T, T-Mobile, Verizon, Cricket, Boost, etc.) support WiFi calling.
-Each carrier’s WiFi calling regulations may differ.
-Contact your carrier about any specific WiFi calling questions you may have.
+Though, each carrier’s offerings may differ.
+Contact your carrier about any specific questions you may have.

 What if My Phone Doesn’t Support WiFi Calls?